camus-design/svg_to_font/README.md

 ## Background

-To facilitate developers to quickly generate icon font (.ttf) and Flutter icon class, We developed the camus_iconfont library.
+To facilitate developers to quickly generate icon font (.ttf) and Flutter icon class, We developed the svg_to_font library.

 Then you can use icons like the font.